sbwoodside/swc-jekyll/_posts/08-07-18-azureuss_stunning_visualizations_vuze.markdown

 <img alt="Azureus activity" src="/weblog/images/2008/azureus/activity.png" />

 Nice.
 I love staring at this one.
 It's a really good example about how to cleanly show multiple related variables in a time-based chart (aka histogram).
 For the top one, the blue filled area is your download speed.
 Really interesting is the gray line, which is the average download speed of the SWARM.
 In other words, what is your average peer getting?
-If you're below this line, then you're getting screwed ‰ÛÓ or there's something wrong with your configuration.
+If you're below this line, then you're getting screwed – or there's something wrong with your configuration.
 If you're above it, you're doing well.
 It's a good way to get a quick fix on the health of your downloads as compared to other users.
 It also makes it really easy to see if you're being rate-limited by your ISP.

 On the bottom half, you can see that I've enabled Auto-Speed and it's automatically cranking the max upload speed up and down based on measuring my bandwidth and other factors that I'm not too clear on.